 We have eliminated the duplicate age by using

 NODUPKEY option from the input dataset for easy understanding.
 I will explain how to handle ties later in this article.

 proc sort data=sashelp.class out=class3 nodupkey; by age; run;

-Now,you see what happens when I applied the group= option for the input dataset.
+You see what happens when we apply the group= option for the input dataset.

 proc rank data=class3 out=class_r_low group=2; var age; ranks r_age; run;